PseudoPower/AFSM/README.md

 exec :: SM a b -> [a] -> (SM a b, [b])

 From the theoretical perspective, this model is a simplified version of FRP, but adding states on functions directly.
+In another word, it is switching the focus from time to states.

 From the engineering perspective, the other difference from AFRP is that we provide the constructor to use the transition function ```trans :: s -> a -> (SM a b, b)``` to build ```SM a b``` directly.

 ### Simplifed model